A Comprehensive Guide to Scenario Analysis

 About Datarails

-Datarails is developing a business augmented intelligence platform for the corporate finance function.
-Our FP&A software allows for the connection and centralization of all organizational financial data from various systems (ERP, GL, CRM) alongside Excel spreadsheets and operational data.
-It also allows for the creation of automated financial reports (P&L, cash-flow, budgets, etc.), as well as thorough analysis of consolidated data for the creation of business and financial insights.
+Datarails is a business-augmented intelligence platform for the corporate finance function.
+Our FP&A software allows for connecting and centralizing all organizational financial data from various systems (ERP, GL, CRM) alongside Excel spreadsheets and operational data.